agregson/fitzlab/protocol_bacterial_mv.md

     1. This is saved as Program ? on the Optima L-70k Ultracentrifuge
     2.  *Pellet* after this step contains the membrane vesicles.
 Mark location of pellet with pen to facilitate extraction.
     3. Discard the supernatant.
+    4. Place volume in excess of 72 mL into 4 degrees C at once
+    5. Note that only 72 mL can be processed at one time in the SW 41 Ti rotor
+    6. Multiple passes may need to be done to process all of the supernatant

-13. Again, use a serological pipet to carefully aspirate the supernatant from the samples.
+13. Use a serological pipet to carefully aspirate the supernatant from the samples.
 Use a pipetman to remove as much supernatant from the pellet as possible.

-14. Resuspend membrane vesicle pellet in 50 mM HEPES buffer and using serological pipet transfer the suspension to ultracentrifuge tubes.
+14. Resuspend membrane vesicle pellet in 50 mM HEPES buffer and using serological pipet transfer the suspension to 50-mL conical tubes.
 Balance tubes with cold 50 mM HEPES using a scale.
     1. We do a two spin wash of the vesicle pellet
     2. Fill tubes leaving only a few millimeters of empty space.
     3. Tubes must be weighed within 0.1 – 0.2 g of one another